enkidevs/curriculum/lua/roblox-studio/understanding-studio-i/intro-to-studio-iii.md

 ## Content

-Many players have their own aspirations as to why they want to build, whether it was a hobby or as a job.
+Many players have their own aspirations as to why they want to build, whether it is a hobby or a job.
 While it's not mandatory, having ambitions can help with the process!

 💬 What made you want to learn in the first place?